Search Bible Outlines and commentaries

 1. God’s Comfort is Fully Known Through Trials

-“who comforts us in all our affliction”
+who comforts us in all our affliction

-Zeisler: Affliction, however, has to do with pain or difficulty that is threatening-suffering in which no good outcome can be predicted.
+Steve Zeisler: Affliction, however, has to do with pain or difficulty that is threatening-suffering in which no good outcome can be predicted.
 The root idea of the word before us is pressure; unrelenting pressure that, like a bulldozer, threatens to crush and sweep aside everything in its path.

-2. God’s Comfort Equips Us to Minister to Others
+1. God’s Comfort Equips Us to Minister to Others

-“so that we may be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.”
+so that we may be able to comfort those who are in any affliction with

 C. (:5) The Sufficiency of Comfort in Connection with Christ